MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-pam-deployment-addendum.md

 ## Addendum 2 Setting up the CORP domain

-If you are just starting off with PAM, and want to setup a test environment, the script also allows configuration of a CORP Domain.
+If you are just starting off with PAM, and want to set up a test environment, the script also allows configuration of a CORP Domain.
 After unzipping the compressed file to the $env:SYSTEMDRIVE\PAM folder, edit the PAMDeploymentConfig.xml adding the details of the CORP forest.
 Update the DNSName, NetbiosName, DC name, Database/Log Path, and Sysvol Path.
 The functional level should be at least Windows Server 2012 R2.

-1. Login to the CORP domain DC as Administrator
+1. Log in to the CORP domain DC as Administrator
 2. Run PowerShell as Administrator
 3. cd $env:SYSTEMDRIVE\PAM
 4. import-module .\PAMDeployment.ps1